colincarle/ExData_Plotting1/README.md

-### If you have any questions during peer evaluation, don't hesitate to send me a
+### If you have any questions during peer evaluation, don't hesitate
-### note at heads.explode@gmail.com
+### to send any questions to heads.explode@gmail.com

 ## Introduction